 2. Once the availability of a space is confirmed, an On-Campus Special Event Approval Form must be completed and submitted to CPF.

 3. CPF will contact the Executive Council for the approval of the special event or activity.

 4. Facility and grounds reservations for any special event or activity will only be confirmed after the special event is approved by the Executive Council.

 II.
 Commercial Use Associated with Activities

 1. Upon written approval by the Dean of Students or his/her delegate, University affiliated student groups may conduct activities that include commercial exchanges.

-2. Upon written approval by the Vice Chancellor for Business Affairs or his/her delegate, University affiliated employee groups may conduct activities that include commercial exchanges.
+2. Upon written approval by the Vice Chancellor for Finance and Administration or his/her delegate, University affiliated employee groups may conduct activities that include commercial exchanges.